5 of the Best 55 Plus Communities in Florida

 When should I visit a prospective 55+ community?

 To get the clearest picture, it’s best to visit at different times of the year.
 You may love an area you visited on vacation in the fall, but that does not mean you will like it in the winter.
-Remember, you are making long-term retirement plans, so multiple visits are worth the time and investment.
-It’s also valuable to consider several different retirement locations and compare the benefits and drawbacks.

 Are there real estate agents that specialize in helping seniors?

 Yes.
-Agents can receive a specialty certification from The National Association of Realtors to become a Seniors Real Estate Specialist or SRES.
+Agents can receive a specialty certification from The National Association of Realtors (NAR) to become a Seniors Real Estate Specialist or SRES.
 An SRES agent will be well-versed in the areas of retirement, downsizing, and more.
 See our post: Should You Hire an Agent Who Is a Seniors Real Estate Specialist?

-Conclusion: Try before you buy
+Try before you buy

 There are so many options for these types of communities in Florida.
 If you can, take the time to visit a few of the locations that are most interesting to you.
-This will help you to discern one from the next and which 55+ community might be the best fit for you.
+This will help you discern one from the next and which 55+ community might be the best fit for you.

 Working with a trusted real estate agent who is well-versed in the local market can help to match what you are looking for with the many options available.
-In addition, connecting with an SRES agent or a top-performing agent in the area you’re looking to purchase can make the search process much more streamlined — and enjoyable.
-To get started, visit our free Agent Match platform to kick off your search for a great 55+ community in Florida.
+In addition, connecting with an SRES agent or a top-performing agent in the area you’re looking to purchase can make the search process much more streamlined and enjoyable.

 Header Image Source: (Derick McKinney / Unsplash)